-Coober Pedy is probably the most well-known (read: touristy) mining town in Australia, but if there’s anything I learned on my recent road trip through Outback New South Wales, it’s that this country’s got plenty of other mining towns.
+Coober Pedy is probably the most well-known (read: touristy) mining town in Australia, but if there’s anything I learned on my recent road trip from Sydney to Broken Hill through Outback New South Wales, it’s that this country’s got plenty of other mining towns.
 Are they all worth visiting?
 No way.
 I’d conjecture that most of them exist solely for the purpose of mining and have little else to offer visitors.

 White Cliffs, however, is definitely worth a trip.
 Situated in northwest NSW about a 3 hour drive from Broken Hill (another mining town!), its claim to fame is its opal mines, and its residents occupy ‘dugouts’ or underground homes built into hills.